Chart Color Schemes

 Employment conditions in Chambers Flat - Logan Reserve remain below the national average according to AreaSearch analysis

 Chambers Flat - Logan Reserve has a balanced workforce with both white and blue collar jobs.
-The construction sector is prominent, with an unemployment rate of 5.2%.
+The construction sector is notably prominent.

-Over the past year, employment grew by an estimated 4.9%.
-As of June 2025, 6,923 residents are employed, with an unemployment rate of 5.3% compared to Greater Brisbane's 4.1%.
-Workforce participation is lower at 62.1%, against Greater Brisbane's 64.5%.
-The dominant employment sectors are health care & social assistance, construction, and retail trade.
+As of June 2025, the unemployment rate was 5.2%, with an estimated employment growth of 4.9% over the past year.
+There are 6,923 residents currently employed, with an unemployment rate of 1.1% higher than Greater Brisbane's rate of 4.1%.
+Workforce participation is lower at 62.1% compared to Greater Brisbane's 64.5%.
+The dominant employment sectors include health care & social assistance, construction, and retail trade.

-Construction jobs are particularly high, at 1.5 times the regional average.
-Conversely, professional & technical jobs are lower at 4.2% versus the regional average of 8.9%.
-Employment opportunities locally may be limited, as indicated by Census data comparing working population to resident population.
+Construction employment levels are particularly high, at 1.5 times the regional average.
+Professional & technical services show lower representation, at 4.2% versus the regional average of 8.9%.
+Local employment opportunities appear limited based on Census data comparisons.
 Between June 2024 and June 2025, employment levels increased by 4.9%, labour force grew by 4.8%, with unemployment remaining stable.
-Greater Brisbane recorded employment growth of 4.4% during this period.
-Statewide in Queensland as of Sep-25, employment contracted by 0.23%, with an unemployment rate of 4.2%.
-Nationally, the unemployment rate is 4.5%, and employment grew by 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Chambers Flat - Logan Reserve, local growth is estimated at approximately 6.0% over five years and 12.7% over ten years.
+Greater Brisbane recorded employment growth of 4.4% during the same period.
+National employment forecasts from May 2025 project national employment to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Chambers Flat - Logan Reserve's employment mix suggests local growth of approximately 6.0%% over five years and 12.7% over ten years.

 Frequently Asked Questions - Employment